New Jersey Rockin' Rollers: 1994 season

 At the 1994 RHI player draft, held in February, the Rockin' Rollers selected identical twins Chris Ferraro and Peter Ferraro (both of whom signed with the New York Rangers instead), and inked female goaltender Manon Rhéaume; open tryouts were held at the South Mountain Arena in West Orange, New Jersey.
 The inaugural team included starting goalie Daniel Berthiaume and left wing Iain Duncan, both of whom had NHL experience, as well as minor league star Trevor Jobe, who led the team in scoring.
 New Jersey finished their first season at 11-10-1, good enough for fourth place in the Atlantic Division and a playoff spot; they were swept in the first round by Buffalo.
 At the box office, the Rockin' Rollers averaged 6,984 per match, third-best in 24-team RHI.

 The club made history in July as both the Rollers and their opponent, the Pittsburgh Phantoms, started female goaltenders; Rhéaume faced Pittsburgh's Erin Whitten, winning 10–7.

 1995 season

 The RHI contracted to 19 teams in 1995.
 Led by top scorers Chris Valicevic and Gerry St. Cyr (who would later marry Manon Rhéaume), New Jersey (now coached by Jim Hughes) moved up to third place in the Atlantic with a 13-11-0 record.
 They knocked out Minnesota in the opening round of the playoffs but lost to the St. Louis Vipers in the conference semifinals, two games to one.
-At the gate, attendance slumped to 5,409 per game, but that was second-best in the RHI (a distant second; Anaheim drew 10,038.
+At the gate, attendance slumped to 5,409 per game, but that was still second-best in the RHI (a distant second; Anaheim drew 10,038.
 Most league clubs were drawing only three to four thousand by this point).